“The light shines in the darkness, and the darkness has not overcome it.” John 1:5 (NIV)

 REFLECT AND RESPOND:

 Are there any areas of discouragement in your life right now that feel like a black hole?
-Ask God to shed His light on this situation and help you look at it with fresh perspective.
 What prayers — even small ones — have already been answered in this situation?
 What strength are you gaining?
+Join in the conversation.